randalln/fitbit-heart-rate-service/README.md

 Fitbit&trade; mobile app.
 As a workaround, we'll send heart rate data from the watch to the mobile device.
 Then, we'll run our app that appears as a Bluetooth Low Energy peripheral and advertises as a generic heart rate monitor.
-Finally, we'll push heart rate data from the Fitbit Android app to our **FB Heart Rate Monitor** app.
+Finally, we'll push heart rate data from the Fitbit mobile app to our **FB Heart Rate Monitor** app.

 Much thanks to the original author, [@mogenson](https://github.com/mogenson/fitbit-heart-rate-service)